-Last ditch Winter Olympics appeal by Russian athletes rejected
+Russian athletes lose last ditch appeal to join the Winter Olympics

+The IOC refused to invite them to Pyeongchang however, saying it had lingering suspicions, so they went back to CAS to try and overrule the Olympic body.

+In its decision Friday, the court upheld the IOC's right to exclude them, saying there was no evidence the IOC had "improperly exercised their discretion."

-In a statement, the IOC said it welcomed the CAS decision, "which supports the fight against doping and brings clarity for all athletes."
+The IOC welcomed the decision in a statement, saying it "supports the fight against doping and brings clarity for all athletes."

-Russia is banned from competing in the Games over doping allegations, but some athletes were invited to compete after proving they were clean.

-The court said that decision "was designed to balance the IOC's interest in the global fight against doping and the interests of individual athletes from Russia," and ruled it was not carried out in a "discriminatory, arbitrary or unfair manner."
+Craig Reedie, President of the World Anti-Doping Agency (WADA), said the "timing of these decisions just before the opening ceremony in Pyeongchang is good as it will reassure athletes and others that only Russian athletes (who) have met strict anti-doping guidelines will be participating in the Games."

+Some of those athletes have already been in action.
+Though the Games don't officially kick off until Friday night local time, preliminary matches began in several sports earlier this week.

 Widespread ban

-Russia was banned from taking part in the Games in December after the IOC found the country had engaged in "systemic manipulation" of anti-doping rules, though Russian athletes who could prove they were clean were "invited" to compete under the name "Olympic Athlete from Russia" (OAR).
+Russia was banned from taking part in the Games in December after the IOC found the country had engaged in "systemic manipulation" of anti-doping rules, though Russian athletes who could prove they were clean were "invited" to compete as OARs.

 They will wear a uniform with that name on it, and the Olympic anthem will be played at any medal ceremonies for Russian athletes.